-Now that fall is here, roast chicken becomes a weekly staple in our home.
+Now that fall is here, roast chicken has become a weekly staple in our home.
 Although you can always pick up prepared rotisserie chicken in your local supermarket, nothing beats making it yourself — and you’d be surprised at how easy it is to prepare.
-My basic marinade calls for fresh lemon zest and whatever herbs I happen to have in the garden, though tarragon and basil are certainly my favorites.

 - Juice from the lemon